 Xenia Hotel – Located in the heart of Naxos Town it is just a short walk away from a huge selection of shops and restaurants.
 The rooms are beautiful and the beach is 300 m away.
 Click here for more information and to book your stay.

-Tip: It is highly recommend that you return to Athens the night before your flight beack home.
+Tip: It is highly recommend that you return to Athens the night before your flight back home.

 So this is how you get to see Greece’s most breathtaking landscapes, learn about its history, taste its food, get lost in its islands, and immerse yourself in the Greek way of life in just 10 days.
-After you go back home with your sun-kissed skin, your salty hair, and your beautiful memories – you’ll think of nothing but Greece for the next few months!
+After you return home with your sun-kissed skin, salty hair, and beautiful memories, you’ll think of nothing but Greece for the next few months!